Hot Now

 The standard for precise timepieces

-Time and again, serious accidents occur on the fledgling U.S. railroad network due to inaccurate timekeeping.
-This was the case in 1891, when a train driver’s watch was four minutes too slow, causing two trains to run head-on into each other.
-Eight people lost their lives in this disaster.
+Time and again, the young U.S. railroad network suffered serious accidents due to inaccurate timekeeping.
+One such tragedy occurred in 1891, when a locomotive engineer’s watch was four minutes slow – resulting in a head-on collision between two trains.
+Eight people lost their lives in this catastrophe.

 More from Ball